Jesus meets Pilate

 - Poetic license for symbolism sake.
 John wanted to help Jewish readers see the symbolism behind the death of Jesus.
 Noon is when Jews sacrificed the Passover lamb.
 Jesus was the sacrifice to end all sacrifices (Hebrews 10:10).

 Mark says that at noon “the sky went dark.
 It stayed that way for the next three hours” (15:33).
 He says that when Jesus died, “The curtain in the Temple ripped in two, from top to bottom” (15:38).
 Matthew said the ripped curtain took place during an earthquake.
 The International Geology Review confirms that there were two major earthquakes that hit the area between 26 BC and AD 36.
 Jesus died sometime between AD 30 and AD 33, scholars say.
-The curtain separated the Temple sanctuary from the holiest room in the building—the room where Jews kept their most sacred object: the chest that held the 10 Commandments, the Ark of the Covenant.
+The curtain separated the Temple sanctuary from the holiest room in the building—the room where Jews had once kept their most sacred object: the chest that held the 10 Commandments, the Ark of the Covenant.
 Only the high priest could go in there, and only one day a year, on the Day of Atonement (Yom Kippur).
 That’s the day when the entire nation repented of their sins.
 Some Bible experts speculate that God was sending the signal that because Jesus died, we all have access to God and to his forgiveness.
 What do you think about that theory?

 It seems to be unclear what the Roman centurion meant when, after Jesus died, he said, “This man was the son of God!”
 (15:39).
 Given the setting, what do you think the centurion meant?
 Jesus was:

 - the divine Son of God.

 - a child of God who was devoted to God.

 - divine, like Caesar, often described as the “son of god.”

 - “a good man devoted to God” (Luke 23:47).